cakephp/legacy-twig-view/readme.md

 	class AppController extends Controller  {
 		public $viewClass = 'TwigView.Twig';
-		public $theme = 'rockstar';
+		public $theme = 'Rockstar';
 	}

 This will cause the view to also look in the `Themed` folder for templates.
 In the above example templates in the following directory are favored over their non-themed version.

-	APP/View/Themed/rockstar/
+	APP/View/Themed/Rockstar/

-If you, for example, want to overwrite the `Layouts/default.tpl` file in the `rockstar` theme, then create this file:
+If you, for example, want to overwrite the `Layouts/default.tpl` file in the `Rockstar` theme, then create this file:

-	APP/View/Themed/rockstar/Layouts/default.tpl
+	APP/View/Themed/Rockstar/Layouts/default.tpl

 ## Using Helpers inside Templates ##